serendatapy/100-days-of-code/Coding-Study-Notes.md

       this.val = (val===undefined ?
 0 : val)
       this.next = (next===undefined ? null : next)
   }
+/*
+1.Measure length + compute left index
+2.Point around to delete node
+3.Handle head deleted (if index is 0 above)
+*/
 var removeNthFromEnd = function(head, n) {
     //1.Measure length + compute left index
-    let on = head;
-    let length = 0; //initialize to 1??
+    let on = head; //start on first element of the linked list let length = 0; //or 1?
     while(on){ // !== null
         length++
         on = on.next;
     }
-    let leftIndex = length - n; //- 1; //-1 is to normalize to zero indexing
+    //This will indicate the element BEFORE the one that needs deleting let leftIndex = length - n; //(1->2->3->4->5), n = 2) 5 - 2 = 3
     console.log(leftIndex, length, n)

-    if(leftIndex === 0) return head.next;
+    //if delete head, return the next element as head if(leftIndex === 0) return head.next;

     //2.Point around to delete node
-    on = head;
+    on = head; // reset to head to restart the loop

-    /*decrease leftIndex until it's 1 (countdown), when it's one instead of zero, we're 1 behind the node we want to delete.
-This is the node we need to modify*/
+    /*Loop again, decreasing leftIndex until === 1 (countdown), when it's one we're 1 behind the node we want to delete.
+This is the node we need to modify, to point AROUND*/ while(leftIndex > 1){

-    while(leftIndex-- > 1){
+        leftIndex--;
         on = on.next;
     }
-    on.next = on.next.next; //set to point around
+    //set to point AROUND the node (it's like deleting it) on.next = on.next.next;

-    return head
+    //return altered version of head (linked list) return head
-    //3.Handle head deleted (if index is 0 above)

 };

 /*Time Complexity
 here there is 2 loops in sequence so 2n or O(n) linear time